lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ### Marlin Firmware Compatibility

 All the 4 Marlin FW variants reported on section [Marlin Firmware Variants](#Marlin-Firmware-Variants) are ready to be flashed on Sidewinder X1 printer.
 Small changes are required for Genius (e.g. print volume).
 While Sidewinder X2 has a totally different mainboard and it's not compatible at all with the Marlin FW provided here.

-The 4 Marlin FW variations can be easily adapted to Genius printer but it needs to recompile the FW (e.g. with MS vscode).
+The 4 Marlin FW variants can be easily adapted to Genius printer but it needs to recompile the FW (e.g. with MS vscode).
 To use the Marlin FW on Genius or to change some settings for Sidewinder X1:

 1. Install **MS Visual Studio Code** compiler on your PC / laptop